openmas-ai/openmas/examples/00_hello_agent/README.md

 # Hello Agent Example

-This is a simple example demonstrating how to create and run a basic agent using the SimpleMAS framework.
+This is a simple example demonstrating how to create and run a basic agent using the OpenMAS framework.

 ## What This Example Demonstrates

-- Creating a project structure with the `simplemas init` command
+- Creating a project structure with the `openmas init` command
 - Defining a simple agent that inherits from `BaseAgent`
 - Implementing lifecycle methods: `setup()`, `run()`, and `shutdown()`
-- Running the agent using the `simplemas run` command
+- Running the agent using the `openmas run` command
 - Generating a Dockerfile for containerizing the agent

 ## Running the Example